Shadow Morton: Early life

 He was born in Richmond, Virginia, United States, and raised in Hicksville, Long Island, where he met his high school sweetheart and future wife, Lois Berman, and formed a doo-wop group, the Markeys.
-He became friendly with Ellie Greenwich, and did drop-in visits to her and her songwriting partner (later husband) Jeff Barry when they were working at the Brill Building.
+In the late 1950s Morton wrote and recorded for The Markeys, including two singles for RCA Victor.
+He became friendly with Ellie Greenwich, and did drop-in visits to her and her songwriting partner and husband Jeff Barry when they were working at the Brill Building.

 Career

 According to a Biography episode on various 1960s Brill Building pop songwriters, which included interviews with Greenwich, Barry and Morton among others, Barry said that at the time he was suspicious of Morton's overt attention to Greenwich.
 Skeptical that Morton was really the songwriter he claimed to be, Barry challenged Morton to prove his legitimacy and bring in samples of his recent work (expecting never to hear again from the unheard-of Morton).
 Morton stated in his interview that, with an empty song portfolio at the time, he felt sufficiently challenged by Barry, whereupon he left the Brill Building and drove to a Long Island beach.
 Full of inspiration and determination, Morton spent the evening writing most of his first song "Remember (Walking In The Sand)" while sitting in the dark in his parked car, and the rest of it in the shower back home before heading back to Barry.
 Morton then 'rolled the dice' and recorded a demo of his song at Long Island's Ultrasonic Recording Studios with an unknown local girl-group that he admired, The Shangri-Las (according to Morton, with the then-unknown Billy Joel on piano in the demo recording), and offered the demo recording to Jerry Leiber, who was then setting up Red Bird Records.
 "Remember (Walking In The Sand)" reached number 5 on the US Billboard Hot 100 in 1964.
 This accomplishment transformed Morton overnight from a credential-less industry 'wannabe' into a hit songwriter and producer.
 According to Steve Kurutz at Allmusic, "Morton's production work, which included brilliant sound effects and inventive percussion, carried the Shangri-Las to girl-group history."

-Morton signed as a staff producer for Red Bird Records.
+Morton signed on as a staff producer for Red Bird Records.
 He was nicknamed "Shadow" by record company executive George Goldner because his whereabouts could never be pinned down.
 He was a key architect in creating the girl group sound of the mid-1960s, by continuing to write and produce hit teen melodramas for the Shangri-Las and the Goodies, including "Leader of the Pack", "Give Him a Great Big Kiss", "I Can Never Go Home Anymore", "Past, Present and Future" and "Sophisticated Boom Boom".
 These juxtaposed teen lyrics against a mixture of pop, R&B and even the classics, with sound effects and inventive percussion that were often compared to the work of Phil Spector and his Wall of Sound technique; Billy Joel believed that Morton wanted to be Spector's equivalent in the East Coast.